tk5ep/TTGO-TX-power-test/README.md

 These are the default values that can be changed.

 You can now measure power and frequency.
+On the above sprectum, the frequency is a bit off and the 2 different tones used for the 2 powers.

 # Settings
 Change the settings on top of the script to fit to your board and needs.